vaginessa/AIS_Explorer/README.md

 * Fully customizable themes colors for the app and theme types to choose from.
 Dark theme is fully supported.
 Choose the color that suits you from a wide range of material colours
 * Acts as a Standalone File Picker from other applications such as attaching document files from gmail
 * Has high quality thumbnail support in list / gridview for all types of file like images, videos, album art for music files and applications

-Feedback is greatly appreciated.
-Any issues please report through mail only to hakr@dworks.in